The Google Data Analyst Interview

 - Trust and Safety Analyst - These analysts help ensure Google's content-focused products (such as Ads) have content that are compliant with Google’s policies.
 These teams work heavily with Engineering to build/improve machine learning models centered around flagging content.

 An average Google analyst typically has 3-4 years of experience in a quantitative role.
-However, there are definitely instances on both ends of the spectrum, some with 15 years.
+However, there are definitely instances when employees have less or more than that.
 Other qualifications for Google Analysts include: